 Cost of Maintenance and Life of Product

-Compare that to concrete tiles, most of which are offered with a 50 year warranty.
+Compare that to concrete tiles, most of which are offered with a 50-year warranty.
 A concrete tile roof’s life span depends on the quality of the underlayment.
 If the roof has the minimum required underlayment then the underlayment will need to be changed out in approximately 10-15 years.
 If the roof has a modified underlayment then it could last for 20-30 years.
-The 50 year warranty is only on the tile not the underlayment.
+The 50-year warranty is only on the tile, not the underlayment.
 While the concrete roof will cost more upfront, the expected lifespan of the product is more than double compared to shingles.
 Having a tile roof on a home will also benefit resale value because potential buyers will know that the roof should have many useful years remaining.

 A shingle roof also requires more consistent upkeep than does a concrete tile roof.
 The concrete tile option is very low-maintenance, and won’t require much of you in regards to roof repairs.
 This is another consideration when deciding if you will pay more upfront for your roof to be comprised of concrete tiles.

-Concrete tiles ‘breath’ after they have been installed, thanks to spacing techniques that promote air flow throughout the tiles.
+Concrete tiles ‘breath’ after they have been installed, thanks to spacing techniques that promote airflow throughout the tiles.
 On the contrary, shingles act more like a barrier to everything from the outside, including air.
 The problem with this method is that once a house or business gets hot, it can be hard to cool the interior down because the shingles will be holding that heat inside tightly.
-The breathability of the concrete tiles make them more efficient in the end because the process of heating and cooling the interior is easier.
+The breathability of the concrete tiles makes them more efficient in the end because the process of heating and cooling the interior is easier.

 There are pros and cons when choosing either concrete tiles or shingles for your roof in Arizona.
 The lower upfront cost of shingles is an obvious appeal that will speak to many buyers.
 However, the long term savings and efficiency of the concrete tiles is enough that it will convince many to take on the higher cost today for savings tomorrow.
 One other consideration is the visual aspect of the roof on the home.
 If you have designed your building in a certain way, you might prefer a concrete tile or shingle look simply because it fits the home better aesthetically.
-Regardless of which direction you choose to go with your purchase, make sure the roof is installed by an experienced and licensed roofing company, and includes a full warranty.
-Concrete tiles or shingles can both do a good job of blocking out that searing Arizona sun, so consider all of the points above and make the choice that is best for your needs.
+Regardless of which direction you choose to go with your purchase, make sure the roof is installed by an experienced and licensed roofing company and includes a full warranty.
+Concrete tiles or shingles can both do a good job of blocking out that searing Arizona sun, so considers all of the points above and make the choice that is best for your needs.